dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

     -> (vec record { token_id : nat; transfer_result : variant { Ok : nat; Err : TransferError } });
 ```

-If a token id doesn't exist or if the caller principal is not permitted to act on a token id, then the token id receives the `Unauthorized` error response.
+If the caller principal is not permitted to act on a token id, then the token id receives the `Unauthorized` error response.

 The `memo` parameter is an arbitrary blob that is not interpreted by the ledger.
 The ledger SHOULD allow memos of at least 32 bytes in length.